muzingayenkala/moviesApp/README.md

 port: '5432'

 The backend for the application is in the server folder and runs on port 3000.
-Navigate to that folder in command prompt and run the command 'nodemon' to start the server.
+Navigate to that folder in command prompt and run the command 'nodemon' to start the server after doing an npm install in the directory from command prompt.

 The ionic front end is in the app folder.
-Navigate into that folder and run the 'ionic serve' command.
+Navigate into that folder and run the 'ionic serve' command after doing an npm install in the directory from command prompt.